Adam Karlin

 Adam Dennis

-Adam Dennis is an author residing in New Orleans, LA.
-He received his bachelor’s degree from George Mason University in Fairfax, VA, and his Juris Doctorate from Capital University Law School in Columbus, OH.
+Adam Dennis is an author living in New Orleans, LA.
+He earned his bachelor’s degree from George Mason University in Fairfax, VA, and his Juris Doctorate from Capital University Law School in Columbus, OH.

 Naomi DeBerry